datatrail-jhu/04_githubbasics/manuscript/00_version_control.md

 o) stage, commit, reposit, commit

 {choose-answers: 4}
-?
-What is a good example of a message to accompany a commit?
+?4 What is a good example of a message to accompany a commit?

 C) Modified linear model of height to include new covariate, genotype
+C) Improved linear model for height; added genotype covariate
+C) Adjustments to linear height model; now includes genotype covariate
+C) Edits to height model; now includes covariates
 o) Fixed problem with linear model
 o) Added genotype
 o) Fixed